MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/networking-and-connectivity/application-cache/README.md

 In this example, the webpage declares "appcache.manifest" as the manifest file.
 The manifest declaration is interpreted like any other file reference.
 Because this example uses a relative file name, the manifest is presumed to be located in the same directory as the webpage itself.

-> NOTE: File references in the manifest are interpreted with respect to the location of the manifest file, not the webpage that declares it.
+>note File references in the manifest are interpreted with respect to the location of the manifest file, not the webpage that declares it.